aws-solutions-library-samples/guidance-for-vibe-coding-with-aws-mcp-servers/docs/astro-docs/src/content/docs/apis/overview.md

 ---
 title: Mock APIs Overview
-description: Comprehensive guide to the three mock API services that support the AgentCore Tech Summit workshop.
+description: Comprehensive guide to the three mock API services that support the AgentCore Vibe Coding workshop.
 ---

 This guide covers the three mock API services that provide backend functionality for the workshop.
 These services simulate real hotel industry APIs and provide realistic data for training purposes.